Adoption Information: Nepal

 For more information about the joint suspension, please see the U.S. government's joint statement.

-In November 2014, a joint USCIS and Department of State delegation traveled to Nepal to learn more about the Government of Nepal’s current child welfare system and adoption procedures.
+In November 2014, a joint USCIS and DOS delegation traveled to Nepal to learn more about the Government of Nepal’s current child welfare system and adoption procedures.
 The delegation also demonstrated the U.S. government’s support for Nepal’s efforts to seek permanent solutions for children in need of families, and safeguard the integrity of intercountry adoptions.
 Over the four-day visit, the delegation met with government officials, representatives of foreign governments and various non-governmental organizations.
 The trip was a valuable opportunity for the U.S. government to learn more about current issues related to child welfare in Nepal and was an important step in identifying potential actions that could be taken to address the concerns that led to the suspension.
 The U.S. government still has concerns about the lack of necessary infrastructure to provide adequate protections in an intercountry adoption process in Nepal.

 The U.S. government continues to encourage the Government of Nepal to work with the international community, including the Permanent Bureau of the Hague Conference on Private International Law, to implement the Hague Adoption Convention and reform its adoption process to protect children and families.

-Generally, children reported as found abandoned at a Nepal hospital would fall within the scope of the U.S. suspension of adjudication of abandonment based adoption petitions in Nepal.
+Generally, children reported as found abandoned at a Nepal hospital would fall within the scope of the U.S. suspension of adjudication of abandonment-based adoption petitions in Nepal.

 While children reported to be found abandoned at a hospital are not within the scope of the MoWCSW ban, these cases are within the scope of the U.S. abandonment suspension on the adjudication of adoption petitions for children in Nepal reported as having been found abandoned, unless a birth parent can be identified and proper relinquishment procedures have been followed.

-Nepalese hospitals currently do not have mechanisms in place to verify the true identity of a baby’s parent(s) during the hospital admission process.
+Nepali hospitals currently do not have mechanisms in place to verify the true identity of a baby’s parents during the hospital admission process.
 Under Nepali law, birth parents cannot relinquish a child directly to the hospital.
 Therefore, children reported to be found abandoned at Nepali hospitals generally would not be eligible for U.S. intercountry adoption processing at this time because the origin of these children is uncertain, and the identity of the birth parents cannot be sufficiently ascertained.

 There are special filing instructions in place for adoption petitions under the orphan system involving Nepali orphans.
-For more information, please see Special Instructions for How and When to File Adoption Petitions on Behalf of Nepali Children.
+For more information, please see Special Instructions for How and Where to File Adoption Petitions on Behalf of Nepali Children.

 This is because Form I-130 petition processing does not require that a child adopted in another country meet the definition of an “orphan” under U.S. immigration law.
 Instead, the child must meet the definition of an “adopted child.”
 See Immigration and Nationality Act Section 101(b)(1)(E).

-For more information about Form I-130 processing, please visit the Form I-130 processing Web page.
+For more information about Form I-130 processing, please visit the Form I-130 processing webpage.